CHESSComputing/CHAPaaS/static/md/docs.md

   - CHAP creates a new user processor in CHAP user area
   - it creates correspoding pipeline yaml configuration file
   - it executes user's processor via CHAP pipeline
+- the **Publish** action will publish user processor to remote repository
+  - we plan to add versioning control
+  - we want to publish user's conde on [Zenodo](https://zenodo.org/)